Chemotherapy for laryngeal cancer

 When you go home

 Chemotherapy for laryngeal cancer can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
-The nurse will give you telephone numbers to call if you have any problems at home.
+Your nurse will give you telephone numbers to call if you have any problems at home.

 Related links